LIU visits Saint Peter’s on 4-game road slide - WTOP News

 Jersey City, New Jersey; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: LIU visits Saint Peter’s looking to stop its four-game road losing streak.
+BOTTOM LINE: LIU travels to Saint Peter’s looking to stop its four-game road slide.

-The Peacocks have gone 1-0 in home games.
-Saint Peter’s has a 0-4 record in games decided by at least 10 points.
+The Peacocks are 1-0 on their home court.
+Saint Peter’s ranks eighth in the MAAC with 7.3 offensive rebounds per game led by Fatmata Janneh averaging 1.9.

-The Sharks have gone 0-4 away from home.
-LIU is ninth in the NEC with 15.6 defensive rebounds per game led by Janessa Williams averaging 3.6.
+The Sharks are 0-4 on the road.
+LIU has a 1-0 record in games decided by 3 points or fewer.

-Saint Peter’s averages 48.1 points per game, 21.3 fewer points than the 69.4 LIU gives up.
-LIU averages 4.7 made 3-pointers per game this season, 2.2 fewer made shots on average than the 6.9 per game Saint Peter’s allows.
+Saint Peter’s averages 48.1 points per game, 21.3 fewer points than the 69.4 LIU allows.
+LIU’s 35.3% shooting percentage from the field this season is 10.5 percentage points lower than Saint Peter’s has given up to its opponents (45.8%).

-TOP PERFORMERS: Fatmata Janneh is shooting 44.7% and averaging 18.3 points for the Peacocks.
+TOP PERFORMERS: Janneh is scoring 18.3 points per game and averaging 9.0 rebounds for the Peacocks.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.